Pneumothorax: Secondary spontaneous

 Secondary spontaneous pneumothorax occurs in the setting of a variety of lung diseases.
 The most common is chronic obstructive pulmonary disease (COPD), which accounts for approximately 70% of cases.
 The following known lung diseases may significantly increase the risk for pneumothorax.

 In children, additional causes include measles, echinococcosis, inhalation of a foreign body, and certain congenital malformations (congenital pulmonary airway malformation and congenital lobar emphysema).

 11.5% of people with a spontaneous pneumothorax have a family member who has previously experienced a pneumothorax.
-The hereditary conditions – Marfan syndrome, homocystinuria, Ehlers–Danlos syndromes, alpha 1-antitrypsin deficiency (which leads to emphysema), and Birt–Hogg–Dubé syndrome – have all been linked to familial pneumothorax.
+Several hereditary conditions – Marfan syndrome, homocystinuria, Ehlers–Danlos syndromes, alpha 1-antitrypsin deficiency (which leads to emphysema), and Birt–Hogg–Dubé syndrome – have all been linked to familial pneumothorax.
 Generally, these conditions cause other signs and symptoms as well, and pneumothorax is not usually the primary finding.
 Birt–Hogg–Dubé syndrome is caused by mutations in the FLCN gene (located at chromosome 17p11.2), which encodes a protein named folliculin.
 FLCN mutations and lung lesions have also been identified in familial cases of pneumothorax where other features of Birt–Hogg–Dubé syndrome are absent.
 In addition to the genetic associations, the HLA haplotype A2B40 is also a genetic predisposition to PSP.